-California Building Codes adopted California Code of Regulation Title 24 part 1-12 The 2016 California Building Code Chapters 1-35 and Appendix Chapters C, D, H, I, and J, the 2016 California Residential Code Appendix Chapters E, H, J, and V, the 2016 California Green Building Standards Code, the 2016 California Electrical Code, The 2016 California Mechanical Code, the 2016 California Plumbing Code, and 2016 California Fire Code all as published by the California Building Standards Commission and as amended by the State Department of Housing And Community Development (HCD), the Division of the State Architect/Access and Compliance (DSA/AC), and the State Office of Statewide Health, Planning and Development (OSHPD), The Office of the State Fire Marshal (SFM) all as published by the International Code Council One copy of all of the above publications is on file for public inspection and is hereby adopted with the same force and effect as though set out herein in full
+California Building Codes adopted.
+California Code of Regulation Title 24 part 1-12.
+The 2019 California Building Code Chapters 1-35 and Appendix Chapters C, D, H, I, and J; the 2019 California Residential Code Appendix Chapters H, J, and V, the 2019 California Green Building Standards Code, the 2019 California Electrical Code; The 2019 California Mechanical Code; the 2019 California Plumbing Code, and 2019 California Fire Code and Appendix Chapter 4 and appendices B through O; California Historical Building Code, 2019 California Referenced Standards, and 2019 California Existing Building Code all as published by the California Building Standards Commission and as amended by the State Department of Housing And Community Development (HCD), the Division of the State Architect/Access and Compliance (DSA/AC), and the State Office of Statewide Health, Planning and Development (OSHPD), The Office of the State Fire Marshal (SFM): all as published by the International Code Council.
+One copy of all of the above publications is on file for public inspection and is hereby adopted with the same force and effect as though set out herein in full.